 However, treating the risk factors for stroke significantly reduces the risk of vascular dementia:

 - High blood pressure (or hypertension) is the single most important risk factor for stroke and vascular dementia that can be controlled.

 - High blood pressure can be managed through physical activity, eating well and by taking the right medication.
 Talk to your doctor about the appropriate medication to treat high blood pressure.

 - Medications may also help control other risk factors for vascular dementia, like diabetes, cholesterol and heart disease.

 In general, living a brain-healthy lifestyle will reduce the risk of vascular dementia, delay its onset or slow its progression.

 Vascular dementia.
-Alzheimer Society of Canada.
+Alzheimer Society of Canada, last updated March 2018.
 Our information on vascular dementia is also available in a downloadable, print-friendly PDF.

 Risk factors.
-Alzheimer Society of Canada, 2018.
-Read about risk factors for dementia in our downloadable, print-friendly infosheet.
+Alzheimer Society of Canada, last updated March 2021.
+Read about risk factors for dementia in our downloadable, print-friendly PDF infosheet.
 This sheet also contains strategies and lifestyle changes that can help you reduce your risk of developing dementia.